Measles

 If you have been exposed to someone who has measles, you should immediately call your healthcare provider and let them know.
 Your healthcare provider can determine if you are immune and can make special arrangements to evaluate you without putting other patients or medical staff at risk.

-If you are not immune to measles, MMR vaccine or a medicine called immune globulin may help reduce your risk of developing measles.
+If you are not immune to measles, the MMR vaccine (given within 72 hours of first exposure) or a medicine called immune globulin may help reduce your risk of developing measles.
 Your healthcare provider can advise you about whether these are necessary.

 Is the MMR vaccine safe?